er-jpg/hn-ag/README.md

 The lint of code is done via [credo](https://github.com/rrrene/credo) and in the root of repo just run `mix credo`.

+## TODO

+  * fix tests and implement mox to external api calls, currently when the worker starts the mox doesn't run and can't find the mock

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.